 - There may be no history of injury, especially in an elderly patient with confusion or dementia.

-- The affected leg may be shortened, adducted and externally rotated
+- The affected leg may be shortened, abducted and externally rotated.

 - Anteroposterior (AP) pelvic and lateral hip X-rays: may show disruption of trabeculae, inferior or superior cortices and abnormality of pelvic contours.

 - Shenton's line is a radiographic, curved line formed by the top of the obturator foramen and the inner side of the neck of the femur.
 It is used to determine the relationship of the head of the femur to the acetabulum.
 This line is broken in fractures.

 - Magnetic resonance imaging (MRI) should be performed if a hip fracture is suspected but AP pelvic and lateral hip X-rays don't show a fracture.
 If MRI is not available within 24 hours or is contra-indicated (eg, due to a pacemaker) then computerised tomography (CT) should be requested.

 - Intracapsular neck of femur fractures are graded by various classifications, including Garden's classification: